Alex-Mewis/PatternAnalysis-2025/recognition/47399811_siamese/README.md

 - Accuracy on malignant data $=\frac{75}{75+13} = 85.2$%.
 - Accuracy on benign data $=\frac{4116}{4116+766} = 84.3$%.
 - Therefore the model has met the accuracy requirement of around $80$% as it is getting higher than $80$% overall and on each class.
-- The model has a very similar accuracy on both malignant and benign images indicating the model was well balanced and the natural imbalance in the data set was successfully counter acted.
+- The model has a very similar accuracy on both malignant and benign images indicating the model is well balanced and the natural imbalance in the data set was successfully counter acted.

 The models ROC curve on the hidden test dataset is shown below:
 <div style="text-align: center;">